strategineer/personal-website/content/books/2023-07-06/index.md

 What impressed me most with All Systems Red was how Martha Wells was able to make Murderbot so believable and so easy to emphasize with.

+{{< quote >}}
-**So, I'm awkward with actual humans.
+So, I'm awkward with actual humans.
 It's not paranoia about my hacked governor module, and it's not them; it's me.
-I know I'm a horrifying murderbot, and they know it, and it makes us both nervous, which makes me even more nervous.**
+I know I'm a horrifying murderbot, and they know it, and it makes us both nervous, which makes me even more nervous.
+{{< /quote >}}

 I don't know about you but I'm not a horrifying murderbot.
 I am autistic though and if you replace "horrifying murderbot" with "autist" in the quote above, that's a pretty accurate description of what it feels like at times.